KLYY

 KLYY (97.5 FM, "José 97.5 y 107.1") is a commercial radio station licensed to Riverside, California, and broadcasting to the Inland Empire, High Desert and Greater Los Angeles areas.
 It is owned by Entravision Communications and it airs a Spanish language adult hits radio format.
-It operates from studios in Los Angeles.
+It operates from studios on Estrella Way in Burbank.
 Programming is simulcast on KSSE Arcadia, KSSD Fallbrook and KSSC Ventura, all on 107.1 FM.

 KLYY is considered a "superpower" FM station.
 It has an effective radiated power (ERP) of 72,000 watts, broadcasting from a tower 300 feet taller than the Empire State Building.
 Its transmitter is on Ongo Camp Road in Lake Arrowhead, California, in the San Bernardino National Forest.